lukeorth/poison/README.md

 The downside is that you must host it yourself.
 Checkout the Listmonk [documentation](https://listmonk.app/docs/) to get started.

-Once you've established your Listmonk instance, you can activate it by adding these lines to your ```config.toml``` file.
+Once you've established your Listmonk instance, activate it by adding these lines to your ```config.toml``` file.

 ```toml
 [params]